nuosql

 If, for security reasons, a password is not specified as a command line argument or environmental variable, the user will be prompted to input the password via stdin.

-command to terminate the current nuosql
+Use the EXIT or QUIT command to terminate the current nuosql session.

 Syntax